 Report an Animal Welfare Issue

-Please note if you need to contact the service in relation to an urgent Animal Welfare enforcement issue between 9am to 5pm Saturday, Sunday or during Bank holidays then dial the above number and you will be directed to the out of hours service.
+Please note if you need to report an urgent Animal Welfare enforcement issue between 9am to 5pm Saturday, Sunday or during Bank holidays, you should call the out of hours number on M: 07824 994 490.

 Welfare of Farm Animals